Control Weeds Without Chemicals

-Disadvantages: Impermeable to water, so the ground can dry out underneath, and rain will puddle on the surface Pricking holes in the surface will allow water to penetrate, but can provide an opportunity for weeds to grow
+Disadvantages: Impermeable to water, so the ground can dry out underneath, and rain will puddle on the surface Creating holes in the surface will allow water in, but can provide an opportunity for weeds to grow

 Repeated control measures are likely to be necessary - this is not a one-off garden task.

 Looking for help with your lawn?
 Give us a call today 608-498-2399.